Knowledge Hub

 Business intelligence and data visualization tool for reporting and analysis.

-Should I learn one platform deeply or many broadly?
+Should a learner study one platform deeply or several platforms broadly?

 One deeply first, then add others.
 Deep knowledge is more valuable than shallow breadth.